apecloud/kubeblocks.io/blog/does-containerization-affect-the-performance-of-databases.md

 <div style={{ display: "flex", justifyContent: "center", margin: "-6px 0 10px", fontSize: "12px" }}>Fig. 9.
 Memory access performance (Xingyu Wang 2022)
 </div>

 Test scenario: Redis-Benchmark with sub-scenarios (GET, SET, LPUSH, LPOP, SADD).

-Test results: K8s+containerization has minimal impact on runc and kata-qemu, while gVisor experiences significant degradation. gVisor-ptrace has a loss of around 95%, and gVisor-KVM has a loss of around 56%.
+Test results: K8s+containerization has minimal impact on runC and Kata-QEMU, while gVisor experiences significant degradation. gVisor-ptrace sees a performance drop of approximately 95%, and gVisor-KVM experiences a reduction of about 56%.

-Analysis: Redis is a single-threaded application with heavy network I/O. All network I/O operations are performed through syscalls, which results in significant performance degradation for gVisor.
+Analysis: Redis operates a single-threaded application with heavy network I/O. All network I/O operations are performed through syscalls, which significantly hampers gVisor's performance.
 The original paper mistakenly attributed the performance loss mainly to memory allocation.
-However, Redis internally uses the user-space memory management tool jemalloc, which leverages mmap syscalls to request large blocks of memory from the operating system and then performs local small block allocations.
+However, Redis internally uses jemalloc, the user-space memory management tool.
+Jemalloc leverages mmap syscalls to request large blocks of memory from the operating system and then allocates smaller blocks locally.
 Due to jemalloc's mature memory allocation and caching mechanisms, the frequency of mmap syscalls is minimal.
 When Redis is under full load, CPU sys usage for network I/O is around 70%.
-Therefore, the performance degradation of gVisor in this scenario is primarily caused by syscall interception and the internal network stack (netstack).
-This test also indicates that gVisor is currently not suitable for scenarios with heavy network I/O.
+Thus, the main reason for gVisor's performance issues in this context is the overhead from intercepting syscalls and its internal network stack, known as netstack.
+This evaluation also suggests that gVisor is not an ideal choice for environments with intensive network I/O demands.

 <img src='https://kubeblocks.io/images/Redis-performance-for-different-container-runtimes.png'  alt="Redis performance for different container runtimes"  width='80%' style={{margin: "0 10%"}} />
 <div style={{ display: "flex", justifyContent: "center", margin: "-6px 0 10px", fontSize: "12px" }}>Fig. 10.
 Redis performance for different container runtimes (Xingyu Wang 2022)</div>